 This post (Bacon Cancer) will explain what we know and what we don’t know about eating meat as a cause of cancer.
-The following post (Meat Cancer Prevention) will take a practical approach: what we can do to minimize our risk, without removing all the joy (and nutrition) from our diets.
+The following post (Meat Cancer Prevention) will take a practical approach.
+It will cover what we can do to minimize our risk, without removing all the joy (and nutrition) from our diets.

 Now WHO is the Party Spoiler?

 According to the World Health Organization, our holiday feast abounds with carcinogens from meats: